 Saturn’s mass = 5.68 x 1026 kg, or about 95 times greater than the Earth’s mass

-According to these figures, the Earth’s total mass exceeds its total living mass by a factor of 109, or 1,000,000,000.
+According to these figures, the Earth’s total mass exceeds its total living mass by a factor of 109, or one billion.
 And the Sun, which contains most of the mass in our solar system, exceeds the Earth’s mass by a factor of 105, which makes for a total factor of 1014.
 This means that, expressed in decimal form, with 1 representing the total mass of the solar system, the amount of matter that is contained in all the living organisms in our solar system is less than 0.00000000000001!

 What these calculations show is that the amount of matter in our solar system, and also in the Universe, that is contained in the bodies of living creatures is so tiny that, in any ordinary computation, it amounts to nothing more than an extremely small rounding or computing error.
 If stars were conscious and could communicate with each other, there might arise among them vague, occasional rumours of the existence of this exceedingly rare entity called life – a substance so rare, so delicate, so insignificant, so small in its individual forms, so easily destroyed, and so impermanent as to make most stars doubt that it actually exists.
 And yet, because we form part of that infinitesimally small quantity of matter that is contained in living organisms, we know that life does in fact exist, despite its highly improbable – and mathematically insignificant – nature in the immense vastness of the Universe.